Rowe32/Brickriss/readme.md

 ## Backlog

-* add preload image of slowly falling brick..
+* add preload image of slowly falling brick...
 * make css & html mobile responsive
 * add leaderboard
 * add time played inside the score -> to update level not only based on deleted bricks but also on time played
 * create different sized bricks and add rotation (and if so update collision js!)
-* add different sounds je higher the wall gets stacked (only possible with different sized bricks)
-* add David Hasselhoff somewhere (we all know, he was kinda involved in the fall of the Berlin Wall)
 * funk up the animation whenever a row gets deleted